Herpes (Herpes Simplex)

 Two types of a viral infection characterized by periodic outbreaks of painful sores.
 Stress, sunburn, and certain foods are the primary causes of a herpes outbreak.

 Both herpes simplex virus-1 and virus-2 may be transmitted through sex, or by kissing or touching any affected area.
 A condom can prevent herpes transmission during vaginal or anal sex, but oral contact with genitals or open sores anywhere can spread the disease.
 Washing hands can also minimize transmission.

-Incubation Period: Anywhere from five to twenty days.
+Anywhere from five to twenty days.

 Symptoms of Herpes Simplex

 Herpes simplex virus-1 usually shows up as cold sores or blisters.
 For those who have herpes simplex virus-2, some have no symptoms, while others may show signs of an infection from five to twenty days after having sex with an infected partner.
 Early symptoms can include a burning sensation in the genitals, low back pain, pain when urinating, and flu-like symptoms.
 A short while later, small red bumps may appear around the genitals or on the mouth; later these bumps become painful blisters which then crust over, form a scab, and heal.

 Your doctor will examine the sores and test fluid from the blisters.

 Symptoms can be relieved with medications such as acyclovir.